mbrt/glassdb/README.md

 and 6), with varying degrees of overlap (up to 100%).

-As you can see, it's very easy for transactions to deadlock in this situation, resulting in delays of even 1-2 minutes in the worst case.
+As you can see, it's very easy for transactions to deadlock in this situation, resulting in delays of tens of seconds in the worst case.

 This is mostly due to a few factors:

-* Timeouts are currently very large (60 seconds).
 * Glass DB is not optimized for deadlocks, nor makes sure deadlocked transactions can always make progress.
 * GCS throttles writes when they happen to the same object multiple times per